MerelyLogical/blog/pages/nas.md

 # Build the computer

 The target of this build is the Synology DS1522+ 5 bay desktop NAS which costs about £700.
-We'll have a better CPU and one more bay for 60% of the cost.
+This will have a better CPU and one more bay for 60% of the cost.

 |       |                              | Price(£) |
 | ----- | ---------------------------- | -------: |